 Flu can be a nasty experience for those who are usually fit and well.
 It can lead to serious illnesses such as bronchitis and pneumonia.
-Those with underlying conditions are more likely to experience serious complications and need to be admitted to hospital.
+The elderly and those with underlying conditions are more likely to experience serious complications and need to be admitted to hospital.
 In some cases flu can result in being admitted to intensive care or even death.

-Flu infection during pregnancy can have serious consequences for both mother and baby.
-For further information see the leaflet Get the flu vaccine to protect yourself and your baby
+Flu infection during pregnancy can also have serious consequences for both mother and baby.

+For further information see the leaflet Get the flu vaccine to protect yourself and your baby.